UGA Bulletin Logo

 Course Description

-Introduces students to issues in sustainability as represented in the UN's Sustainable Development Goals.
-Focuses on economic analyses of these issues and policies to address them, highlighting their impact on the poor.
+This course introduces students to issues in sustainable development as represented in the UN’s Sustainable Development Goals.
+It focuses on economic analyses of these issues and policies to address them, focusing on the poor in developing countries.

 Athena Title